ashtuchkin/rypt/README.md

 <!-- TODO: build badges -->

 # Rypt: versatile command-line encryption tool
- * Encrypt/decrypt files and streams using password(s), public/private key pair(s) and combinations of these.
+ * Encrypt/decrypt files and streams using passwords, public/private key pairs and complex combinations of these.
- * Uses secure, modern cryptographic primitives provided by [libsodium](https://libsodium.gitbook.io/doc/).
+ * Uses modern cryptographic primitives provided by [libsodium](https://libsodium.gitbook.io/doc/).
  * Written in [Rust](https://www.rust-lang.org/), efficient and memory-safe programming language.
- * Uses authenticated encryption: any change to encrypted files would make them invalid.
+ * 100% Authenticated Encryption: any change to encrypted files would make them invalid.
  * Offline, standalone tool that does not depend on any commercial services / clouds.
  * Supports advanced use cases like multiple passwords/public keys, [key threshold schemes](https://en.wikipedia.org/wiki/Secret_sharing) and more.
  * Fast. ~1.1 Gb/s on a 2013 MacBook using AES256-GCM algorithm.
 Usually I/O bandwidth is the limiting factor.
  * Easy to use at both beginner and advanced level (see examples below).
- * Lightweight: ~1 Mb binary size; <10 Mb memory used (except if required by password derivation functions).
+ * Lightweight: ~1 Mb binary size; <10 Mb memory used (except as required by password derivation functions).
  * Operating System Support: x86 Linux, MacOS, Windows.
  * Open source, MIT license.